 1. Haggis

-Head over to Deacon Brodie’s Tavern mainly because their haggis is perfectly traditional.
-The second stop I advise you to go is Greyfriars Bobby, which is equally delicious, fresh, and yummy.
-However, other places also serve good haggis, just make sure it’s prepared well.
-No matter what, a trip to Scotland must include this top food to try in Edinburgh for the full experience!
+Head over to Deacon Brodie’s Tavern for their perfectly traditional haggis.
+Another great option is Greyfriars Bobby.
+Both are equally delicious, fresh, and yummy.
+Other places also serve good haggis, just make sure it’s prepared well.
+No matter what, a trip to Scotland would be incomplete without trying haggis!

 Where to get it: Deacon Brodie’s Tavern or Greyfriars Bobby